dirakx1/AWS/README.md

 * AWS Serverless Application RepositoryDiscover, deploy, and publish serverless applications
 * VMware Cloud on AWSBuild a hybrid cloud without custom hardware

+## Queue management
+* Amazon Simple Queue Service (Amazon SQS).
+For more information about Amazon SQS, see the Amazon SQS documentation.

 ## CI pipeline
 * Aws codecommit: integrated with IAM